English

 Key Stage 3

-At Key Stage 3, students read narratives, drama texts and poetry across the literary canon.
+Between year 7 and year 9, students read narratives, drama texts and poetry across the literary canon.
 They are also given opportunities to analyse media and non-fiction texts.
 The schemes of learning encourage the acquisition of a depth and breadth of vocabulary and expand their ability to write for specific audiences and purposes.
 In order to reflect the diversity of both our student body and the world they live in, we explore texts from different eras and cultures.

 Key Stage 4